 Skåne offers an extensive network of trails and gravel roads.
 There are thousands of kilometers of trails and the amount of gravel roads is almost endless.
 According to the guys behind the website www.grvl.se there’s over 250,000 kilometer of gravel in whole Sweden.
 Local knowledge about routes is needed, otherwise you’ll have no idea where to start planning your ride.
 A lot of gravel roads are dead ends, which lead to logging areas or to completely nothing.
 Sometimes it’s inevitable to conquer challenging trails and hike-a-bike through thick forests to link gravel roads together.
 But that’s part of the fun, right?

 Right in the heart of Häckeberga lays an impressive web of mountainbike trails.
 Over the past years the Swedish Authorities have actively promoted mountain biking.
 Thanks to the increasing interest more trails are continuously being built.
-There’s even a MTB-park just 4,5 kilometers away from Malmö’s central train station.
+There’s even an MTB-park just 4.5 kilometres away from Malmö’s central train station.
 The trails in Häckeberga are challenging and technical.
 Sharp corners, muddy surfaces, rocks and roots make riding here quite demanding.
-The official trail is 35 kilometer long, but there are way more trails waiting to be ridden.
+The official trail is 35 kilometers long, but there are way more trails waiting to be ridden.